jimmerioles/Laravel-Dev-Extras/README.md

 Collection of Extra artisan console commands and helpers that is useful when developing web applications using Laravel Framework.

+This Laravel package provide artisan developers with useful developement commands and helpers that are not included in Laravel by default.

 ## Installation

 To get the latest version of Laravel Dev Extras, simply require the project using Composer: